cqse/teamscale-jacoco-agent/agent/USAGE.md

 Where

 - `AGENTJAR` is the path to the Jar file of the Teamscale JaCoCo agent (inside the `lib` folder of this zip)
-- `OPTIONS` are one or more comma-separated options in the format `key=value` for the agent
+- `OPTIONS` are one or more comma-separated options for the agent in the format `key1=value1,key2=value2` and so on.

 The following options are available: